vuejs/vuex/docs/en/structure.md

 Note that we do not put actions into modules, because a single action may dispatch mutations that affect multiple modules.
 It's also a good idea to decouple actions from the state shape and the implementation details of mutations for better separation of concerns.
 If the actions file gets too large, we can turn it into a folder and split out the implementations of long async actions into individual files.

-For an actual example, check out the [Shopping Cart Example](https://github.com/vuejs/vuex/tree/master/examples/shopping-cart).
+For an example, check out the [Shopping Cart Example](https://github.com/vuejs/vuex/tree/master/examples/shopping-cart).